• Home

 Our Mission

-Silver Seed Farms, LLC is a company which is dedicated to the belief that we can all live in a more sustainable and holistic way, as a complement to and a part of
+Silver Seed Farms, LLC is a small business dedicated to the belief that we can all live

-the natural world.
-We believe this way, the new paradigm,
+and a part of the natural world.
+We believe this way - the new paradigm -

 is the "blueprint" for our interconnectedness and our survival.